Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Additional Training Plots

 \section{Additional Training Plots}

-Figure~\ref{fig:app-forward-backward-curves} reports validation curves for the forward and backward translation models over 8K optimization steps.
-The top row shows chrF++ for forward translation, and the bottom row shows BLEU for backward translation, for Russian (Cyrl), Friulian (Latn), Aymara (Latn), and Wolof (Latn).
-These curves are included for completeness and to illustrate the round-trip reinforcement learning training dynamics across languages and directions.
-For both the forward and backward translations during training, it's evident that there is no plateu and the models can further benefit from continued RL training.
+Figure~\ref{fig:app-forward-backward-curves} reports validation curves for the forward and backward translation models over 8K optimization steps.These curves are included for completeness and to illustrate the round-trip reinforcement learning training dynamics across languages.
+It's evident that there is no plateu and the models can further benefit from continued RL training.